KN-Langos/Patapim/docs/syntax/tuples.md

 # Tuples

-Tuples are fixed-size, ordered collections that can contain elements of different types.
+Tuples are fixed-size, immutable, ordered collections that can contain elements of different types.
 They provide a lightweight way to group related values without creating a formal structure.

 ## Tuple Creation
 ```